A Layman’s Attempt to be a Concert Agent

 I did not use tagging to address recipients, but a week prior to each recital, I sent out a German and an English tweet per recital, tagging Oxana (@OxaNoches) and including the URL for a relevant event entry in one of the Web platforms described above.
 For each of the recitals, I repeated this twice, closer to the event.
 There is a fair chance that Oxana’s and my followers have seen these tweets—but our followers are spread all over the planet.
 The efficiency is small, but so is the effort (and it costs nothing), and so it is still worth doing.

 We did not invest in a paid Twitter campaign (I didn’t even investigate what the costs for such a—targeted—campaign would be).

-The number of my Facebook friends is rather small (less than 120 right now, but spread all over the world), the number of followers is even smaller (25, only very few are local).
+The number of my Facebook friends is rather small (just over 200 right now, but spread all over the world), the number of followers is even smaller (around 30, only very few are local).
 I did not directly post advertisements, but I asked Oxana to create Facebook “Event” entries, which I then shared.
 I also did invite my local Facebook friends (very few, though).

 Oxana has a huge number of Facebook friends, a fair number of followers—these will / should have seen Oxana’s event entries (Oxana also has an artist’s page on Facebook).
 However, that audience is again geographically very widely spread.

 We did not invest in paid Facebook advertisements: as with Twitter, I didn’t even investigate what the costs for such—targeted—advertising would be.

 One might state that most of my advertising efforts were a complete waste of time—however,

 - Not all of this was obvious at the onset.
 At least, by now we know what works and what doesn’t—and next time we can avoid most of the wasted time and effort.
 To me, it is part of a learning curve.